Cosmas Maduka

-In 2015, Maduka was featured in Forbes Africa TV Series “Worst Day with Peace Hyde” and was estimated to worth $500million USD and was also reported to have been swindled the sum of N21 billion by Ifeanyi Ubah of Capital Oil and Gas in a business transaction.
+In 2015, Maduka was featured in Forbes Africa TV Series “Worst Day with Peace Hyde” and was estimated to be worth $500million USD.

 Maduka has also appeared in CNN Marketplace Africa interview by Zaner Asher.

 Early life

 Maduka, an Igbo Christian from Nnewi, Anambra State was born into the family of Mr. Peter and Mrs. Rose Maduka in the City of Jos.
 Maduka began his entrepreneurial journey at the age of six, two years after his father died.
 He dropped out of primary school and started hawking Akara, a popular Nigerian food staple made from beans to support his mother.

 Business career

 Maduka formally ventured into business at the age of 17 after being wrongly dismissed with the sum of N200.00 by his uncle who had earlier engaged him as an automobile apprentice.
 He co-founded a spare parts company known as CosDave with his friend named Dave.
-The startup also failed sooner than expected and Maduka went to found the Coscharis Motor with the sum of three hundred naira (N300) which focused sales of automobile spare parts in 1977.
-The name of the company according to him is a combination of his first name, Cosmos and his wife, Charity, whom he married at age 21.
-Maduka business breakthrough started in 1982, when the Nigeria government granted ten (10) motor companies import license, which Coscharis was selected.
-Today the Coscharis Group is a conglomerate with a net-worth of $500million with several subsidiaries including Manufacturing, ICT, Petrochemical, Auto care and Auto Components, Automobile Sales and Services, Agric and Agro Allied business sectors.
-Coscharis Motors is a leading distributors of several brands of luxuries cars including Range Rover, Ford and Jaguar.
+The startup also failed sooner than expected and Maduka went on to found Coscharis Motor with the sum of three hundred nairas (N300) which focused on sales of automobile spare parts in 1977.
+The name of the company according to him is a combination of his first name, Cosmos, and his wife, Charity, whom he married at age 21.
+Maduka's business breakthrough started in 1982 when the Nigerian government granted ten (10) motor companies import licenses, for which Coscharis was selected.
+Today the Coscharis Group is a conglomerate with a net worth of $500 million with several subsidiaries including Manufacturing, ICT, Petrochemical, Auto care and Auto Components, Automobile Sales and Services, Agric, and Agro Allied business sectors.
+Coscharis Motors is a leading distributor of several brands of luxury cars including Range Rover, Ford, and Jaguar.

-In 2015, Coscharis Motors became the sole distributors of the BMW in Nigeria and the first company to build an Assembly Plant of Ford Ranger in Nigeria and won the Auto Brand of the Year at the Marketing World Awards held in Ghana.
+In 2015, Coscharis Motors became the sole distributor of the BMW in Nigeria and the first company to build an Assembly Plant for the Ford Ranger in Nigeria and won the Auto Brand of the Year at the Marketing World Awards held in Ghana.
 In 2016, the Anambra State approved 5000 hectares of land for Coscharis Farms to cultivate rice, the project has been reported to generate 3000 jobs upon completion.
 The Coscharis Group is rated one of the top 50 brands in Nigeria by Top 50 Brands Nigeria.

 Maduka attributed his success in business to his affiliation with the Japanese.
-According to Maduka his early close contact with the Japanese made him develop the values of commitment, humility, precision and hard work which were fundamental to his success in business.
-He had promised to acknowledge in his autobiography.
+According to Maduka his early close contact with the Japanese made him develop the values of commitment, humility, precision, and hard work which were fundamental to his success in business.
+He had promised to acknowledge this in his autobiography.

-Cosmas Maduka seats on the board of several reputable companies and organization.
+Cosmas Maduka seats on the board of several reputable companies and organizations.
 He served as a Director in Access Bank Plc., one of the leading banks in Nigeria for 12 years, from 2000 to 2012.